whblondeau/art_mob/autumnal_woman.md

 I thought that painting the cruel painting, the painting showing the insanity, the predator within, would be a way of telling the story.
 And I very nearly did that: very nearly followed my mad hand and brush.
 Art is a harsh discipline.
 I don’t know whether you have found that to be true.
 But you probably will, if you’re anything.
 Anything more than a grinning fool with a gift.

+No offense meant.

 In the end, I couldn’t bring myself to paint that which my Art was howling at me to paint.
 I sometimes dream about it, in the still hours of the night, when clouds cover the stars and there’s a low muffled thunder from somewhere away.
 I find myself dreaming that I’m painting the monster, and that the eyes of the corrupted woman in the painting are following me.
 I’ll awake with my penis shamefully erect, and a great fearful knowledge comes over me that I’ve taken a little too much of the corruption into myself, that I’ll never be free of it.
-Beyond that there’s the hidden terror that I will awaken and no longer wish to be free of it.
+Beyond that there’s the hidden terror that I will awaken, and… no longer wish to be free of it.
 When those dreams happen, I do not paint, nor draw, for a day; I fear what may find its way onto the canvas.
 I busy myself with other things, until I sleep again and dream different dreams.

 I chose not to make my friend into a monster for all time.
 And at the same time, I was utterly unwilling to lie.
 So I took up work again, in those high days of autumn, unsure of my course, but with some sense that my purpose was workable.